-Congratulations for choosing a Rheem[®] commercial water to water (W2W) heat pump water heater.
-The Rheem W2W heat pump water heater is designed for outdoor or indoor installation.
+Congratulations for choosing a Rheem[®] commercial air to water (A2W) heat pump water heater.
+The Rheem A2W heat pump water heater is designed for outdoor or indoor installation, model dependent.

 HOW HOT SHOULD THE WATER BE?

 The heat pump (compressor, evaporator and condenser) will operate until a water temperature of up to 65°C is reached.